panterasbook29/BHIS-Internship/Tools/hayabusa.md

 - $sudo cp target/release/hayabusa /usr/local/bin/  (so I can use it from anywhere)

 ### FYI 'dnf' is the same as 'apt' and 'cargo' is pretty much 'make' from kali

+# Using the actual tool
+## Some commands that I found most interesting and usefull:
+- ### hayabusa csv-timeline -l /path/to/logs -o timeline.csv
+This creates a DFIR timeline in CSV format